datumorphism/datumorphism.github.io/content/wiki/machine-learning/tree-based/decision-tree.md

 Surely it will.
 We forged the dataset based on the theoretical expectations.

-Here is an exmample of using data that doesn't always fit into our theoretical model.
+Here is an example of using data that doesn't always fit into our theoretical model.

 ![](../assets/decision-tree/decision_tree_100_impure.png)
 > A decision tree trained with a fake "impure dataset" that doesn't always fit into our theoretical model."